shohanur-shoron/DotNet-SQL-Integration/README.md

-# Database Integration in Your .NET Project
+# Database Integration in .NET Project

 This guide explains how your .NET application connects to and interacts with a SQL Server database using Entity Framework (EF) Core.